In a Free Market – Who Saves a Dying Child?

 A progressive once asked me one of their most effective (and most dishonest) questions, which has thrown everyone off his game whenever I have seen it used,

-In a free market, who would save a dying child from a poor family?
+In a free market, who would save a dying child?

-The most honest and most effective answer, in the context of the question, is …
+The most honest and most effective answer, in this context of socialism vs. the free-market, is …

 In a free market … the child wouldn’t be dying …

-How has our culture forgotten this wonderful truth … that in a free market, the family would be wealthier, the community would be wealthier, and the technology would be better and cheaper.
+How has our culture forgotten this wonderful truth … that in a free-market society (a very small decentralized government), the family would be wealthier, the community would be wealthier, and the technology would be better and cheaper.

 Government is not the solution.